lorensen/VTKExamples/src/VTKBook/Chapter7.md

 drawn on the screen and then the odd.
 By rendering the left eye image to the even lines of the screen and the right eye image to the odd, we can generate a stereo video stream that is suitable for display on a standard television.
-When this is viewed with both eyes, it appears

-**246** Advanced Computer Graphics

-as one image that keeps jumping from left to right.
+When this is viewed with both eyes, it appears as one image that keeps jumping from left to right.
 A special set of glasses must be worn so that when the left eye image is being displayed, the user's left eye can see and similarly for the right eye.
 The glasses are designed so that each lens consists of a liquid